Zayn Malik Gets New Tattoo As Gigi Hadid Joins #TiedTogether Campaign

 This is not to be confused with the #PerfectNever campaign that Gigi Hadid is a part of through her role as one of the faces of Reebok, according to Women’s Health.

 On March 31, Gigi Hadid was in NYC, according to Daily Mail, and Zayn Malik did not appear to be with her.
-Instead, Zayn Malik may have been keeping a low profile over the last week of March because his five-year-old cousin, Arshiya Malik, died after a long struggle with a brain tumor, according to Mirror.
+Instead, Zayn Malik may have been keeping a low profile over the last week of March because his 5-year-old cousin, Arshiya Malik, died after a long struggle with a brain tumor, according to the Mirror.

-After this sad time in Zayn Malik’s life, he seems to have bounced back, and shocked several of his fans around April 2 with a new tattoo.
+After this sad time in Zayn Malik’s life, he seems to have bounced back and shocked several of his fans around April 2 with a new tattoo.
 According to Zayn Malik’s Instagram, the tattoo has the initials S.G.T. with the date of April 2, 2017.

 There are some fans in the comments of the Instagram post that presume that this S.G.T. stands for his latest hit “Still Got Time,” but this has not been confirmed or denied by Zayn Malik.